 Q3: Can you share a few examples of how Symcor is continuing to support its clients and partners during the COVID-19 pandemic?

-A3: Symcor has been monitoring the global spread of COVID-19 since the very early days.
-We proactively reached out to all clients to provide insight into our Pandemic Response Plan.
-As the situation rapidly developed and required clients to make significant changes to their existing processes, Symcor accelerated process changes to support their evolving needs, as well as those of the community.
-Leveraging existing protocols such as our Change Management process, we are ensuring our clients’ business needs are addressed in a timely manner.
+Toni: Symcor has been monitoring external conditions related to COVID-19 since the very early days.
+We proactively reach out to all clients regularly to provide insight into our Pandemic Response Plan.
+As the situation rapidly changes and clients make significant changes to their existing processes, Symcor accelerates process changes to support their evolving needs, as well as those of the community.
+Leveraging existing protocols such as our Change Management process, we continue to ensure our clients’ business needs are addressed in a timely manner.

 I want to share two instances where Symcor helped clients and partners by accelerating change and developing innovative solutions that addressed the unforeseen challenges created by COVID-19.

-2. Managing Payment Deferrals brought about by COVID-19: Our teams in Operations and IT helped clients manage tax payment deferrals of post-dated items as driven by government municipality programs to support Canadians during these difficult times.
-We are proud to have enabled this versatile solution, which can be leveraged across other municipalities that are managing payment deferrals.
+- Managing Payment Deferrals brought about by COVID-19: Our teams in Operations and IT helped clients manage tax payment deferrals of post-dated items as driven by government municipality programs to support Canadians during these difficult times.
+We are proud to have enabled this versatile solution, which can be leveraged across other municipalities.

-A4: During this unprecedented time, regular collaboration with our employees, clients, stakeholders, vendors and business partners has been integral.
+Toni: During this unprecedented time, regular collaboration with our employees, clients, stakeholders, vendors, and business partners has been integral.
 A foundation of trust and a good working relationship with our clients, where we share common goals and expectations, allows us to pivot and adjust where needed.

 Additionally, Symcor identified and deployed key teams and partners to support the BCM function in achieving and sustaining operational resiliency.
 We set up a Crisis Management Team and a Communication Response Team, which included key cross-functional teams within Symcor, to allow for a constant flow of information and collaboration within the organization.

 As cross-functional teams across Symcor collaborate on major technological milestones and business continuity objectives, we have also prioritized maintaining our connection to each other.
-Recently, two members of our senior leadership team participated in a virtual ‘fireside chat’ to discuss their journeys at Symcor and their experiences leading a team during this unprecedented time.
+Our senior leadership team participates in virtual fireside chats to share their career lessons and experiences leading a team during this unique period.
 We encourage this type of social engagement at Symcor to maintain our connections and boost morale.

 Q5: What are the top priorities of BCP leaders in times like these?

-A5: First and foremost, BCP leaders must ensure the well-being and safety of their employees.
-Prioritize the implementation of safety measures to minimize risk of infection to employees, vendors, contractors and agency personnel, and continue to reassess actions and pivot as needed throughout the full duration of the event.
+Toni: First and foremost, BCP leaders must ensure the well-being and safety of their employees.
+Prioritize the implementation of safety measures to minimize risk of infection to employees, vendors, contractors, and agency personnel, and continue to reassess actions and pivot as needed throughout the full duration of the event.
 My top recommendations to industry leaders are:

 - Maintain regular contact with your suppliers regarding their capabilities to deliver goods and services during the COVID-19 crisis and their recovery plans, to ensure that the company can consider alternative supply chain options in a timely manner where necessary.

 - Build resilience in preparation for the ‘new normal’.
 Once the COVID-19 pandemic is controlled, review your Business Continuity and Pandemic Response Plans to assess how they are working to support this crisis.
-Validate to see what has worked well and what requires improvement as we prepare to maneuver through potential waves of this situation.
+Validate to see what has worked well and what requires improvement to maneuver through different waves of this situation.